-- Audit firms must implement and rigorously monitor quality, risk management, ethics and conduct processes, which need to be sustained by tighter and more consistent rules and oversight mechanisms. - All stakeholders corporate management, governance bodies, shareholders, supervisors and the public at large - need to agree on what audit stands for and on what is expected of auditors, for example with regards to fraud detection, bankruptcy prevention and nonfinancial information. - Independence and objectivity, judgement and scepticism, must be strengthened, especially through mandatory joint audits for major companies.
-Beyond improving audit quality, joint audit would also initiate a process that delivers more choice in the audit market. - The impact of technology and artificial intelligence on audit and risk management processes and the fundamental role of human judgment should be thoroughly considered.
+- audit firms must implement and rigorously monitor quality, risk management, ethics and conduct processes, which need to be sustained by tighter and more consistent rules and oversight mechanisms; - all stakeholders corporate management, governance bodies, shareholders, supervisors and the public at large - need to agree on what audit stands for and on what is expected of auditors, for example with regards to fraud detection, bankruptcy prevention and non financial information; - independence and objectivity, judgement and scepticism, must be strengthened, especially through mandatory joint audits for major companies.
+Beyond improving audit quality, joint audit would also initiate a process that delivers more choice in the audit market; and - the impact of technology and artificial intelligence on audit and risk management processes and the fundamental role of human judgment should be thoroughly considered.